-- Any undergraduate student in good academic standing may elect the credit-no credit option. - (2) To elect the credit-no credit option, students must obtain the approval of their adviser or, in the case of self-paced online courses, their adviser or college office, if applicable.
-Non-degree students not admitted through an academic unit must obtain approval from the Office of the Vice Chancellor for Academic Affairs and Provost. - (3) Students who are placed on probation after electing the credit-no credit option must rescind this request. - (4) A maximum of eighteen semester hours earned under the credit-no credit option may be applied toward a degree at the Urbana-Champaign campus of the university.
-Selfpaced online courses taken on a credit-no credit basis will be included in the eighteen semester hour maximum credit-no credit limit allowed.
-A full-time student may take a maximum of two courses each semester under the credit-no credit option.
-Parttime students may take one course each semester under this option.
-Summer session students may take one course under the credit-no credit option. - (5) Any lower- or upper-division course may be chosen under the credit-no credit option except courses used to satisfy the university's general education requirements, courses designated by name or area by the major department for satisfying the major, minor, or field of concentration, or those specifically required by name by the college for graduation. - (6) In cases of subsequent change of major or field of concentration, courses previously taken under the credit-no credit option in the new field may qualify for meeting major requirements.
+- (1) Any undergraduate student may elect the credit-no credit option. - (2) To elect the credit-no credit option, students must obtain the approval of their adviser or, in the case of self-paced online courses, their adviser or college office, if applicable.
+Non-degree students not admitted through an academic unit must obtain approval from the Office of the Vice Chancellor for Academic Affairs and Provost. - (3) A maximum of 18 semester hours earned under the credit-no credit option may be applied toward a degree at the Urbana-Champaign campus of the university.
+Self-paced online courses taken on a credit-no credit basis will be included in the 18 semester hour maximum credit-no credit limit allowed.
+A full-time student in good academic standing may take a maximum of two courses each semester under the credit-no credit option.
+Part-time students and students on academic probation may take one course each semester under this option.
+Summer session students may take one course under the credit-no credit option. - (4) Students who are placed on probation after electing the credit-no credit option for more than one course must choose which course they wish to keep as credit-no credit and rescind their request for other course(s). - (5) Any lower- or upper-division course may be chosen under the credit-no credit option except courses used to satisfy the university's general education requirements, courses designated by name or area by the major department for satisfying the major, minor, or field of concentration, or those specifically required by name by the college for graduation. - (6) In cases of subsequent change of major or field of concentration, courses previously taken under the credit-no credit option in the new field may qualify for meeting major requirements.